 Mindful wellness is about defining your individual purpose in life and learning more about yourself in the process.
-We often forget how important it is to regularly check in with ourselves, both mentally and spiritually, instead getting caught up in work and life that we don't realize we need to take a step back and regroup until we're stressed and overworked.
-With mental health resources available on campus and services like mindfulness on the go and stress management sessions offered at the Health & Wellness Center, and an inclusive community that will allow you to express your spirituality and beliefs comfortably, Pitt is there to be your partner as you discover mindful wellness strategies that work for you.
+We often forget how important it is to regularly check in with ourselves, both mentally and spiritually, instead getting caught up in work and life that we don't realize we need to take a step back and regroup until we're already stressed and overworked.
+With mental health resources available on campus and services like mindfulness on the go, stress management sessions offered at the MyHealth@Work Health & Wellness Center, and an inclusive community that will allow you to express your spirituality and beliefs comfortably, Pitt is there to be your partner as you discover mindful wellness strategies that work for you.

 Mindful Wellness Resources

 Practicing mindfulness is an important part of your journey to wellness.
-Learn what it takes to strengthen your overall wellness with the help of LifeSolutions and monthly webinars that show you how to put mindful and emotional practices into action.
+Learn what it takes to strengthen your overall wellness with the help of Life Solutions and monthly webinars that show you how to put mindful and emotional practices into action.
 A one-on-one appointment with a health coach or a Lunch & Learn session can also help you gauge your stress level and make personalized lifestyle changes.

 The Office of Cross Cultural and Leadership Development is open to students who would like to take part in a leadership experience opportunity, like the Emerging Leaders program, or join a student organization on campus.
 The Center on Race and Social Problems aims to bring Pitt's faculty, staff, and students together to promote social justice, create a diverse and inclusive community for all, and help individuals take purposeful action in life.
 You can also find additional resources for any religious affiliation through the Office of Diversity and Inclusion.